-|Pinellas Safe Harbor (“The Harbor”) is a cost-effective shelter and service headquarters for the criminal justice system involved homeless in Pinellas County, as well as a portal of reentry for inmates reentering our community from the Florida Department of Corrections (DOC) and the Pinellas County Jail (PCJ).
+|Pinellas Safe Harbor is a cost-effective shelter and service headquarters for the criminal justice system involved homeless in Pinellas County, as well as a portal of reentry for inmates reentering our community from the Florida Department of Corrections (DOC) and the Pinellas County Jail (PCJ).

 The primary purpose of Pinellas Safe Harbor is jail diversion—that is to keep the homeless out of the criminal justice system.
-The Harbor will provide these men and women with a safe environment while they pursue services needed to get back on their feet.
+Pinellas Safe Harbor will provide these men and women with a safe environment while they pursue services needed to get back on their feet.
 As a result, the population of ordinance violators, and non-violent offenders would be reduced in the Jail, at a significant savings to taxpayers.

 Pinellas Safe Harbor is operated by the Pinellas County Sheriff’s Office in partnership with the City of St. Petersburg, Pinellas County Government, various Pinellas County cities, and several community based social service and homeless assistance organizations.

 |Internal security is provided by G4S Services (contractor).
 Facility perimeter security is maintained by existing Pinellas County Jail perimeter patrols.
 There are five deputies assigned to roving shifts at Pinellas Safe Harbor which are funded by The Department of Justice Community Oriented Policing Services grant.
 These deputies assist in matters at Pinellas Safe Harbor.
-But, also provide the surrounding community.|
+But, also provide the surrounding community with dedicated service.|